×

 If you dig a little deeper, this California law won’t sound too weird.
 Peacocks are considered a legacy of the city’s founder.
 Plus, hundreds of these birds wander the LA County Arboretum & Botanic Garden and its neighborhood.
 A forewarning is necessary to protect the birds from careless drivers.

 While we are on the subject, a similar law is applicable in Temecula in southwestern Riverside County.
-But the VIPs here are ducks, and they have right-of-way while crossing the Rancho California Street.
+But the VIPs here are ducks, and they have right-of-way while crossing Rancho California Street.

 Dress up or pay up

 Is a housecoat good enough to drive by your favorite fast-food place for a quick refill on snacks?
 Think again, ladies!
-In California, women behind the wheels in a housecoat/nighty might have to plead guilty.
+In California, women behind the wheel in a housecoat/nighty might have to plead guilty.
 But hey, as housecoats are not in trend, is it safe to wear PJs behind the wheels?

 At least, we recently got the whole world to finally agree that it is not a crime to let women drive.
 So, a quick change of clothes isn’t that big of an inconvenience.